renikita/moon-react-adminpanel/README.md

 ### **Responsive Design**
 - Fully responsive for a smooth experience on both desktop and mobile devices.

-### **Theming**
-- Choose between light, dark, and classic themes.
-- Themes are saved and applied automatically on subsequent logins.

 ### **Security**
 - Built-in security measures to protect user data and ensure safe interactions with the server.